Dreaming of a destination wedding? We don't blame you. Few things can compare to the thrill and romance of jet-setting to say "I do".

 - Hire a planner.
 Do not skip this step.
 When it comes to international matters and planning from afar, a seasoned professional is essential in helping you manage the process.
 Bonus points if they're fluent in your wedding country's language.

 - Secure a wedding venue and set your date!
 Get all details and contracts in writing and send in a deposit if needed.
 (It's great if you're able to take a pre-wedding trip out there to view venues in person, but this isn't always possible—or necessary.
-If you can't visit, scour the web for trusted reviews—and get input from that wedding planner you hired!)
+If you can't visit, scour the web for trusted reviews—and get input from that travel agent and/or wedding planner you hired!)

 - Do you need wedding insurance?
 It's something to think about.
 Check with your venue about liability insurance and consider other options like cancellation insurance.

 - Reserve your honeymoon suite.
 If it's at the same venue you're getting married at, you can do this at the same time you book your wedding.

 - Recruit your wedding party.
 Make sure they have all passports and any other identification needed to travel (or information on how to obtain the required ID).

 - Send out Save The Dates.
 This is important!
 For a destination wedding, send them out early in order to give your guests plenty of time to make travel and accommodation arrangements (and plenty of notice to save up their vacation days!).

 - Set up a wedding room block.
 Research the best group hotel accommodations near (or at!) your wedding venue, and let your guests know of any promotional codes they'll need to secure the discounted rate.